FAQs

 Participation in the Eating Disorders Genetics Initiative

-Any Australian aged 13 years and over who has currently, or at any point in their lives experienced anorexia nervosa, bulimia nervosa or binge eating disorder, can participate in the study.
+Any Australian aged 18 years and over who has currently, or at any point in their lives experienced anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant restrictive food intake disorder (ARFID) can participate in the study.

 Participating in this study could make a genuine contribution to improved understanding of the diagnosis, management and treatment of eating disorders.